William E. Brougher

 William Edward Brougher (February 17, 1889 – March 5, 1965) was a brigadier general in the United States Army.

 Early life and education

 Brougher was born in Jackson, Mississippi, to Charles Brougher and Jessie Manship.
 His paternal grandfather was Charles Albert Brougher, who was the Secretary of State of Mississippi in the 1860s.
 His maternal grandfather was Jackson, Mississippi mayor Charles Henry Manship.
-In 1910, Brougher received a BS degree from Mississippi Agricultural and Mechanical College.
+In 1910, Brougher received a BS degree from Mississippi Agricultural and Mechanical College, where he was a classmate of Luther R. Stevens.
 In 1911, he entered the U.S. Army.
 Brougher accepted a commission as a second lieutenant of infantry in January 1912.
 He later graduated from the Command and General Staff School in 1923, the Army Industrial College in 1933 and the Army War College in 1938.

 World War I

 During World War I, Brougher held the rank of major and served in the 174th Infantry Brigade and the 79th Infantry Division.

 World War II

 In October 1939, Brougher, then a lieutenant colonel, was assigned to the 57th Infantry Regiment in the Philippines.
 He was promoted to colonel in November, 1940.
 In September 1941, he was put in command of the 11th Division of the Philippine Army and temporarily promoted to brigadier general.
 The 11th Division fought the invading Japanese forces from December 1941 until the surrender of US forces in April 1942.
 Brougher was a prisoner of war until August 1945.